-Love Skye; I moved to the Isle of Skye 24 years ago with my husband and young family because it is the best place to live.
+Love Skye; I moved to the Isle of Skye 24 years ago with my husband and young family because, we wanted a better environment for our children.
 We had many trials and tribulations during our great adventure, but we survived!
-The blog will post pages of wonderful days out on this wonderful island under the heading (out and about).
+I intend to write about the great adventure in the future.
+The blog will post pages of wonderful days out on this wonderful island under the heading (out and about on Skye).
 We own Dunshee Bed and Breakfast and enjoy providing hospitality for people from all over the world.

 Òran Uisge (Gaelic for song of water) is a wildlife reserve which runs along the banks of the river Roskhill.
-The reserve ( meadow) is part of the original croft, now owned by Sue and Warren.
+The reserve ( meadow) is part of the original croft which we bought three years ago.
 The croft, Number 1 Roskhill has not been grazed by livestock for over 20 years.

 The meadow has over 50 varieties of wildflower, which first appear in May right through to late September.
 These range from a sea of bluebells in May, three types of orchid in June and July and Meadowsweet and common Valerian in late summer.
 The scents from the flowers can be intoxicating and can lift your spirits.

 I enjoy writing this blog because, I am passionate about nature.
 I would like to inspire others to be passionate too.
 The love of nature is a wonderful gift that, gives you free pleasure for your entire life.
 It is vital that we all look after the natural world in our own environments.

 “If you truly love Nature, you will find beauty everywhere”